lmatteis/redux-tdd/README.md

 }
 ```

 As you can see, this epic above will dispatch two actions if an error occurs.
-To test this in Redux TDD we can the first action (`refreshFailAction`) as we did before:
+To test this in Redux TDD we can test the first action (`refreshFailAction`) as we did before:

 ```js
 .it('should click refresh and simulate http error response')